-Semester-II

-ELECTIVE IV - ECONOMICS OF CLIMATE CHANGE

-Course Code:23PECE24 Hrs/Week:4 Hrs/Semester:60 Credits:3
+Semester-II ELECTIVE IV - E ELECTIVE IV - ECONOMICS OF CLIMATE CHANGE Course Code:23PECE24 Hrs/Week:4 Hrs/Semester:60 Credits:3

-- $1. \qquad The objective of this course is to analyse sclimate change from an economic perspective. \\$ - 2.
-The problem is characterized alone of regulating a global stock externality in an intertemporal setting and in the presence of uncertainty and irrever sibility.
+- 1. The objective of this course is to analyses climate change from an economic perspective. - 2.
+The problem is characterized alone of regulating a global stock externalityinanintertemporalsettingandinthepresenceofuncertaintyandirrever sibility.

-СО Course Outcomes K-Levels CO1 Define and explain the science of climate change.
+СО Upon Completion of this course, the students will be able to K-Levels CO1 Define and explain the science of climate change.
 K1 CO2 Discuss the climate change policy and mitigation.
 K2 CO3 Predict and analyse the integrated assessment of climate Changes. К3 CO4 Analyze the economic instruments in designing appropriate climate change policy K4 CO5 Estimate and illustrate the climate change negotiations and equity.
 K5